CaioNegreiros/Caneta/README.md

 --Installation

-when installed, copy or move de archive to your vs code project folder
+when installed, copy or move de archive(PlusFunctionsLua) to your vs code project folder

 --how to use